J&K: Terrorists shoot dead a civilian in Shopian

 Brutal: Terrorists kill another civilian in J&K

-On March 19, a 25-year-old man was shot dead by terrorists in Pulwama district of Jammu and Kashmir.
-The terrorists fired upon Mohsin Wani near his residence in Reshipora area of Tral in the south Kashmir.
+On March 19, a 25-year-old man was shot dead by terrorists in Pulwama district of J&K. The terrorists fired upon Mohsin Wani near his residence in Reshipora area of Tral in the south Kashmir.
 Wani succumbed to injuries on the way to a hospital.

-On January 28, a terrorist had reportedly shot at a civilian in Jammu and Kashmir's Pulwama region.
+On January 28, a terrorist had reportedly shot at a civilian in J&K's Pulwama region.
 The person was identified as one Tariq Ahmad Wani from Reshipora.

 Last year in October, unidentified terrorists shot a man in Srinagar's Hyderpora area.
 The victim, identified as Muhammad Amin Dar, sustained grievous gunshot wounds and was rushed to a nearby hospital for treatment.
 However, he succumbed to his injuries.